ncstate-delta/moodle-mod_zoom/README.md

 - Zoom account ID (mod_zoom | accountid)
 - Zoom client ID (mod_zoom | clientid)
 - Zoom client secret (mod_zoom | clientsecret)

-JWT will be deprecated in June 2023.
-For a JWT app, you need to set the following settings to enable the plugin:

-- Zoom API key (mod_zoom | apikey)
-- Zoom API secret (mod_zoom | apisecret)

-Please note that the API key and secret are not the same as the LTI key/secret.

 If you get "Access token is expired" errors, make sure the date/time on your server is properly synchronized with the time servers.